August 16, 2020 0 Comment

 Bottom-line

-A well-developed, successfully launched, and efficiently managed employee referral program can help organizations gain easy access to a vast and untapped talent pool of potential candidates and hire them faster and a lower cost.
+A well-developed successfully launched and efficiently managed employee referral program can help organizations gain easy access to a vast and untapped talent pool of potential candidates and hire them faster and at a lower cost.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)